-So this three-year conversion with the SMR guy has finally started to pay off.
-We see the deals Nextel is making with SMR operators, and the licenses that are being pulled from SMRs that aren’t actually on-air.
-He is a little non-committal to putting a full spec trunked system on the air, as given his rural location the POP is low and so we want to maximize ROI.
+Nextel is making deals with SMR operators–that have fully built and utilized repeater systems.
+Licenses are being pulled from SMRs that aren’t actually fully built and on-air!
+You may feel a little non-committal to putting a full spec trunked system on the air.
+Particularly in rural locations with low POP, we want to maximize ROI.

 making an 800MHz/900MHz repeater from scanners and mobile radios